mdcxi/Spacecraft-Assault/README.md

 # Spacecraft-Assault
-This project is under development, I'll try to finalize it s00n (maybe within a week). :)
+This project is under development, I'll try to finalize it s00n :)